martinschonger/aerdg/README.md

 # Algorithm Engineering for Repartitioning Dynamic Graphs

 This project was created as part of my Bachelor's Thesis in Informatics _Algorithm Engineering for Repartitioning Dynamic Graphs_ at TU Munich.
-[Link to PDF will be added after the colloquium]
+[Please contact martin.schonger(at)tum.de to obtain a copy.]

 ## HOPage in code
 ```cpp